joonmun/todo-app/README.md

 # todo-app

 Features:
-- Home screen that welcomes user if they do not have any outstanding lists
+- Conditional rendering that renders welcome page if there are no lists
 - User can login/create new user
 - Add tooltips to buttons
 - https://auth0.com/blog/complete-guide-to-react-user-authentication/